LumeWeb/indexd/rfcs/002_contract_maintenance.md

 - The contract is neither out of collateral nor out of funds
 - The contract is not less than half a renew window away from expiring

-To achieve that number, we perform the following steps:
+To achieve that, we perform the following steps:
 1. Fetch all good hosts
 2. Randomly pick one of them
 3. Scan the host